entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 - An Entando Application on any Kubernetes provider.
 Follow the [tutorials](../#operations) appropriate to your environment to install the Entando platform.
 - The [ent command line tool](../../docs/reference/entando-cli.md#overview), installed and connected to your Kubernetes instance.

-### Automatically Access the Entando Hub from the App Builder
+### Automatically Access the Hub from the App Builder
 1. Login to your App Builder
 2. Go to `Repository` → `Select Registry`
 3. Choose `New Registry`